eleanor-rf/memorise-me/README.md

 Work in progress!

 ## Current features
+* Simple and responsive web layout using Flexbox and media queries
 * Sign up and sign in and out using Firebase Authentication
 * Upload a .csv of flashcards which is parsed into JSON using [PapaParse](https://github.com/mholt/PapaParse)
 * Flashcards are stored in Firestore attached to the user's unique ID